LiorZ/hdac8_thesis/thesis.rst

 ..
 (DONE) ORA: in figure 10 you should define the parameters you used in the simulations.
 ..
 LIOR: I mentioned the simulation number, in the table below the parameters used can easily be seen. no point in duplicating this information ...
 ..
+ORA: what is "simulation 1"???, and why did you use those parameters?
+The table below does not contain #1….
+I would stick to the tables above - it seems this is simulation #2 actually if I get it right.]

 	This table summarizes the simulations we performed on the whole training set, each of the columns describe a different aspect of the parameter set used.

 ..
 (DONE) ORA: in the table below you should make the connection between the numbering here and the numbering in the previous section.
 I suggest to call the runs Xa (e.g. the first would be 9a and the second 11a).
 Also, the tables should have the same format as before, and include also results (the correct measure of course…)
 ..
+ORA: the columns that you need: No.; Anchor (residue); Sampling - Perturbation size; Sampling - No. Decoys; Template; threshold value; Scoring function; Scoring Scheme (KS & Spearman p-values).
+In short, exactly as in the tables above, in particular include the p values.]

 .. table:: Summary of training set simulations.
-The Numbering is based on calibration runs.
+The Numbering is based on the calibration runs (see Table XX above).

 	======		================	===============================	===========	===================
 	No.		Anchor (residue)	Sampling			Template	Scoring function